-A lot has changed in the quarter century since the world was first introduced to N.W.A. (“Niggaz wit Attitudes”).
+A lot has changed in the quarter-century since the world was first introduced to N.W.A.
 Nowadays, Ice Cube is on the late-night circuit.
 Dr. Dre is a tech billionaire.
 And Compton is being hailed as the next Brooklyn.
-But like in 1988, relations between the police and black communities are as strained as ever, and the race politics behind the “Fu*k Tha Police” from N.W.A.’s first album are still relevant today.
-Although the group broke up over financial disagreements in 1991, this week will see the release of Straight Outta Compton, a biopic named after their groundbreaking debut album about guns, drug dealing, sex, and police harassment.
+But like in 1988, relations between the police and Black communities are as strained as ever, and the racial politics behind the “Fu*k Tha Police” from N.W.A.’s first album are still relevant today.
 Here’s what the Boyz in the Hood are up to these days.

-Born Andre Romelle Young, Dr. Dre continued his rise to mega stardom after N.W.A. disbanded in 1991.
+Born Andre Romelle Young, Dr. Dre continued his rise to mega-stardom after N.W.A. disbanded in 1991.
 A successful record producer, he helped launch the careers of Snoop Dogg, Eminem and 50 Cent.
 But Dre became a household name in 2008 when he partnered with Monster Audio to launch his own line of headphones.
 And just in case the doctor wasn’t rich enough, Beats Electronic was acquired by Apple for $2.6 billion in 2014.
 It was Apple’s biggest acquisition to date and made Dr. Dre hip-hop’s first billionaire.
 His deal with the tech company was just the beginning.
-Last week, he released Compton — his first album in 16 years.
-But fans had to go to iTunes or Apple Music to buy it.
+In 2015, he released Compton — his first album in 16 years.

-O’Shea “Ice Cube” Jackson was the first member of N.W.A. to leave the group, but continued writing gangsta rap well into the 90s.
-The multi-talented college grad also started an illustrious film career that included Friday (1995), Three Kings (1999), and Barbershop (2002).
+O’Shea “Ice Cube” Jackson was the first member of N.W.A. to leave the group but continued writing gangsta rap well into the 1990s.
+The multi-talented college grad also started an illustrious film career that included Friday (1995), Three Kings (1999) and Barbershop (2002).
 He most recently appeared as the F-bomb dropping Captain Dickson in the 2012 film adaptation of 21 Jump Street and the 2014 follow up, 22 Jump Street.
-In a recent appearance on Jimmy Fallon Live, the rapper/actor drew laughs with a list of what N.W.A doesn’t stand for.
-Among the items: Nickelback Was Awesome.

 Known as the idea man behind N.W.A., Eric Wright, a.k.a.
 Eazy-E was a high school dropout and drug dealer who helped launch Priority Records, the label behind N.W.A.’s debut album.
 After Ice Cube and Dr. Dre left the group, Eazy-E had a brief career in the music business and fathered seven children with six different women.
 In 1995, he was admitted to a hospital for what appeared to be asthma, but died 11 days later from complications stemming from AIDS.